 Take this quiz to test your knowledge of general hazardous waste awareness topics.
 After you finish the questions, you’ll be able to see the correct quiz answers.

 This quiz comes directly from the Frontline LMS content library.
-You can check out the training page for some more examples of ready-made courses within the system.
+You can also check out the training page for some more examples of ready-made courses within the system.

 Documenting hazardous waste training

 For example, if you have recurring safety issues with a certain hazardous waste process or material, deep dive training records to figure out why.
 Is the training not comprehensive enough?
 Do employees retain the information they learn?
 When was the last time you updated the content or hosted a refresher course?
+These evaluations are crucial for maintaining awareness of hazardous waste problems and improving your EHS programs.

 All this information can help you maintain hazardous waste awareness at your site or facility.
 This means fewer EHS incidents and a better chance of implementing effective control measures for the future.